 by Maddie Gamble

-Last Monday, I woke early to join our wild rice crew for a day of sampling on Wild Rice Lake in Manitowish Waters.
-I knew the day would be a chance to learn more about this important native species and was excited to get out on the water.
+Last Monday, I woke early to join our wild rice crew for a day of sampling.
+I knew the day would be a chance to learn more about this important native plant species and was excited to get out on the water.

 After a quick boat ride out to the wild rice bed, visiting Georgia Institute of Technology graduate student Eric Greenlee and I hopped into a canoe.
-The Wild Rice summer field crew, consisting of UW-Madison students Ally Kundinger, Sagen Quale, and Moira Keith switched out the outboard motor on their john boat for a pair of rowing oars.
+The wild rice summer field crew, consisting of UW-Madison undergraduate Ally Kundinger and recent UW graduates Sagen Quale and Moira Keith switched out the outboard motor on their jon boat for a pair of rowing oars.
 Since the wake from a motorized boat can uproot wild rice plants and kill them, we had to take things slow.
-As they rowed along, thunder rumbled in the distance – nature’s clock was ticking on this sampling adventure.
+As they rowed, thunder rumbled in the distance – nature’s clock was ticking on this sampling adventure.

-While Indigenous people in Wisconsin were moved onto reservations in the early and mid 1800’s, they never lost their connection to wild rice, taking care of the beds left to them on their reservation waterways and retaining their rights to gather it in what came to be called the “Ceded Territories.”
-Today, the species remains vital to the Indigenous way of life as Tribes across the state work to preserve and restore manoomin populations.
+While Indigenous people in Wisconsin lost access to many lands during logging and colonization in the early and mid-1800’s, they never lost their connection to wild rice, advocating for waterways and retaining their rights to gather and manage rice beds in what came to be called the “Ceded Territories.”
+Today, the species remains vital to many Indigenous communities as Tribes across the state work to preserve and restore Manoomin populations.

-Trout Lake Station has partnered with several communities on its wild rice research, including the Lac du Flambeau Band of Lake Superior Chippewa.
-This partnership fosters enthusiastic efforts to restore declining wild rice populations while preserving the cultural connections to the species.
-It allows researchers to learn about the history of the plant, in hopes of implementing the most effective and ethical sampling methods.
+Trout Lake Station is excited to be partnered with several communities on its wild rice research, including the Lac du Flambeau Band of Lake Superior Chippewa.
+This partnership fosters efforts to restore declining wild rice populations while preserving the cultural connections to the species.
+It allows researchers to learn about the history of the plant, in hopes of implementing effective and ethical sampling methods.

 For us, those methods involved an electronic mapping system that had plotted out 21 points within Wild Rice Lake’s rice bed for us to row to.
 These plots allow researchers to return to approximately the same spot on each sampling day as they gather consistent long-term data.